 “Feminism is not about making women stronger.
 Women are already strong.
 It’s about changing the way the world perceives that strength.”
 G.D.
 Anderson

-Feminist Therapy makes links to how women are being treated in our society, and the internalized pressure we experience to be super moms, to bounce back, to even become mothers, and to do it all.
+Feminist Therapy actively makes links to how women are being treated in our society, and the internalized pressure we experience to be super moms, to bounce back, to even become mothers, and to do it all.
 It reminds us that we are more than just the mothers that we have become, and that we need to take care of ourselves in order to be resilient and balanced.
-Other further aspects of Feminist Therapy is to help you gain more tools to empower yourself, to build a sense of community with others, and to see that while your narrative is unique to you your story is also connected to others.
-As it is client-driven, i will suggest tools and activities that may work for you, but it is your choice to see what fits for you and what won’t work.
+Another further aspects of Feminist Therapy are: to help you gain more tools to empower yourself, to build a sense of community with others, and to see that while your narrative is unique to you, it is also connected to others.
+As i am client-driven, i will suggest tools and activities that may work for you, but it is your choice to see what fits for you and what won’t work.
 As one of the main tenants is about consent, i honour your choice and expertise about what works best for you.

 To take this a step further, Feminist Narrative Therapy is a modality that looks at your life stories and how they have shaped you to be the person you are today.
 I am hear (spelling intentional) to help navigate your experiences, and to bring out what you hold dear – your values, goals, dreams, skills, – and bring them back to your forefront.
 Narrative Therapy is a tool that helps bring the secondary story to mind and help it unpack further why you may be experiencing things right now.
+Connecting how we are treated in this world based on our gender, sexual preferences, skin colour, and ability are also acknowledged in Feminist Narrative Therapy.
 It is also helpful to externalize the problem/challenge, as it will help you delve deeper into helping yourself make your life more full of wellness and balance.
 Your own your narrative; i am just hear to bear witness to it, and hold space for you in a safe and supportive way.